Achievable logoAchievable logo

 Naming the spread

-We can utilize two methods to name this spread.
-First, the short call has the highest premium, making it the dominant leg.
-It also has the lower strike price, which is always the dominant leg on a vertical (price) call spread.
-With the short call being the dominant leg, this spread is a:
+You can name this spread two ways.
+First, the short call has the higher premium, so it’s the dominant leg.
+Second, on a vertical call spread, the lower strike is always the dominant leg.
+Since the dominant leg is the short call, this spread is a:

 • Short call spread